umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Button/index.md

 # Button

 The button lets you as the name implies, create buttons.
 The way the buttons work is that you choose an alignment for the button.
-Then pick how you want it to look, then you link the button to something on your website.
+Then pick how you want it to look, and finally you link the button to something either on your website or on an external site.

 ## Sample